Fingerpicking is a guitar-playing technique that utilizes the fingertips of the right hand to pluck the strings.

 - Excellent build quality

-Taylor 414ce Grand Auditorium
+3. Taylor 414ce Grand Auditorium

-If you have deep pockets, the Taylor 414ce Grand Auditorium is the bestfingerpicking guitar for you.
-Everything about this acoustic guitar by Taylor is premium and top of the line.
+If you have deep pockets, the Taylor 414ce Grand Auditorium is what you have been looking for.
+Everything about this fingerpicking acoustic guitar manufactured by Taylor is premium and top of the line.

-This is a solid rosewood guitar that is well balanced and gives you a broad sonic range.
-It features a stand taylor profile neck with a width of 1-3/4” or 44.5mm which is perfect for fingerstyle.
+This is a solid guitar that is well balanced and gives you a broad sonic range.
+It features a stand Taylor profile neck with a width of 1-3/4” or 44.5mm which is perfect for fingerstyle.

 In terms of sound quality, you definitely get that Taylor sound.
 It features an Ovangkol back and sides, which produces bold basses and trebles that resonate with great projections.

 The fit and feel of the guitar are pretty much impeccable.
 It is physically balanced and the neck feels great on medium-sized hands.

 - Premium guitar brand